rspamd/rspamd.com/doc/modules/milter_headers.md

   symbols = ["CLAM_VIRUS", "FPROT_VIRUS"];
 ~~~

-Adds a header containing names of virii detected by scanners configured in [Antivirus module]({{ site.baseurl }}/doc/modules/antivirus.html) in case that virii are detected in a message.
+If the [Antivirus module]({{ site.baseurl }}/doc/modules/antivirus.html) detects any viruses in an email, the module adds a header that contains the names of the viruses detected by the configured scanners.

 ## Custom routines